Michaeltran2014/Major_Evaluation/README.md

 1. From your computer terminal, change directories until you enter the directory where you stored the copy of the reposistory

-2. Once inside the correct directory, type in the command "<jupyter notebook Major_Evaluation.ipynb>" without the <"">.
+2. Once inside the correct directory, type in the command <"jupyter notebook Major_Evaluation.ipynb"> without the <" ">.
 This should activate the kernel required to run the project and open a browser window where the jupyter notebook will appear with the project